sirmacik/trustcrypto.github.io/pages/mydoc/vitrualmachines.md

 ### VMware Workstation or VMware Fusion Support

 - With the VM shut down, open the .vmx file in a text editor
-- Add this line to the .vmx file and save
+- Add these two lines to the .vmx file and save
 ```
 usb.generic.allowHID = "TRUE"
+usb.generic.allowLastHID = "TRUE"
 ```
 - Restart the VM and now you will be able to connect OnlyKey to the VM